 The Compensation Committee determines the amount of target equity awards for each executive as a percent of their base salary.
 Through our EIP, the Compensation Committee has a wide range of award-based incentive alternatives to offer our NEOs.
-Equity award types including stock options, stock appreciation rights, PSUs and RSUs may be granted at the discretion of the Compensation Committee.
+Equity award types including stock options, stock appreciation rights, PSUs and RSUs, may be granted at the discretion of the Compensation Committee.
 Awards of equity-based compensation to our executive officers complement our cash incentives and encourage an ownership stake in our Company to align the interest of our NEOs and our stockholders.

-With the exception of new hire grants to executive officers, the Compensation Committee has opted to grant PSUs to our NEOs as part of their annual compensation package, up to the limits allowed in the EIP at the time of grant.
+With the exception of new hire grants to executive officers, the Compensation Committee primarily grants PSUs to our NEOs as part of their annual compensation package, up to the limits allowed in the EIP at the time of grant.
+In Fiscal 2019, the Committee added RSUs to the mix of equity awards granted to our NEOs.
 PSUs are believed to strengthen the longer-term pay-for-performance alignment of the Company's compensation program and provide retention motivation through time-vesting of half of the awards after achievement of the stated performance goal.
+RSUs with time-based vesting without performance conditions are believed to strengthen retention motivation and overall equity ownership in the Company.

 The Compensation Committee's equity award policy is designed to facilitate the establishment of appropriate processes, procedures and controls in connection with the administration of our equity-based incentive plans.
-The Compensation Committee's policy sets the annual grant date for management and employee equity awards as the third business day following the release of operational results for the fiscal year just ended.
+The Compensation Committee's policy sets the annual grant date for management and employee equity awards as no earlier than the third business day following the release of the Company's annual earnings for the fiscal year just ended but no later than the first (1st) Monday of April each year.